Healthdirect Free Australian health advice you can count on.

 There are 3 types of tachycardia.

-• Supraventricular (above the ventricle) — where problems with the electrical signals in the upper chambers (atria) of the heart cause the heart to beat faster.
-This reduces blood flow to the rest of your body because your heart can't pump blood as effectively.
-Two common types of supraventricular tachycardia are atrial flutter and atrial fibrillation.
+• Supraventricular (above the ventricle) tachycardia — This is when problems with the electrical signals in the upper chambers (atria) of your heart cause your heart to beat faster than usual.
+This reduces blood flow to the rest of your body, because your heart can't pump blood as effectively.
+Some types of supraventricular tachycardia, including Wolff-Parkinson-White syndrome, are more common in young adults and may have a genetic cause.
+Two types of supraventricular tachycardia that become more common as you get older are atrial flutter and atrial fibrillation.
+These are often caused by coronary heart disease.

-• Ventricular — where problems with the electrical signals in the lower chambers (ventricles) of the heart cause the heart to beat faster.
-This affects its ability to pump blood to the rest of your body.
+• Ventricular tachycardia — This is when problems with the electrical signals in the lower chambers (ventricles) of your heart cause your heart to beat faster.
+This affects its ability to pump blood to the rest of your body and can be life-threatening.
+It's usually caused by coronary heart disease or cardiomyopathy (problems with your heart muscle).

 What causes tachycardia (fast heart rate)?